daegontaven/filemapper/README.rst

 Using this module in any combination other than those listed above may produce unexpected results.

+Unfortunately this module is currently incompatable with OSX, so do not install it without proper undertsanding of the source code.

 Installation
 ------------
 .. code-block:: python